 There is no evidence that Alabama ever had volcanoes.

 The WEATHER in Alabama is classified as subtropical.
 Temperatures tend to be warmer in the southern part of the state with its proximity to the Gulf of Mexico.
 Generally, Alabama has very hot summers and mild winters with precipitation throughout the year.
 Hailstorms occur occasionally in the spring and summer.
 The northern part of the state is vulnerable to violent tornadoes.
 The Gulf Coast area is vulnerable to hurricanes as well as floods and severe thunderstorms.
 The current weather is provided by Weather Underground and NOAA.
 Global Warming is being investigated.
 Information is available about climate change in the state.

 Alabama has a variety of WILDLIFE.
 Some animals are threatened or endangered.
 The State Mammal is the American Black Bear.
-Several rare species call coastal Alabama home, such as the white topped pitcher plant, gopher tortoise, Alabama beach mouse, eastern diamond back rattlesnake and red-cockaded woodpecker.
-Alabama has 10 Wildlife Refuges and has a Wildlife Action Plan.
-It also has a Wildlife Action Plan.
+Several rare species call coastal Alabama home, such as the Gopher Tortoise, the Alabama Beach Mouse, the Eastern Diamondback Rattlesnake, and Red-cockaded Woodpecker.
+Alabama has 10 Wildlife Refuges and a Wildlife Action Plan.
 The Alabama Wildlife Federation has educational programs.

 Time ZONES are established by the Coordinated Universal Time.
 The United States has several Time Zones.
 Alabama is in the the Central and Eastern Time Zones.
 The state has several Plant Hardiness Zones.